 Saving The Supply Depot And Griffin’s Tavern–

 The Fishkill military depot occupied 70 acres about 23 miles north of West Point.
-Mostly gone after it was trampled upon during the 1960s and 1970s, the Fishkill Supply Depot today rarely is recalled except by historians and by the dedicated regiment of people concerned about preserving its few remaining acres of undeveloped land.
+Mostly gone after it was trampled during the 1960s and 1970s, the Fishkill Supply Depot is today rarely recalled except by historians and the dedicated regiment of people concerned with preserving its few remaining acres of undeveloped land.

 The depot is a unique site that was critical to America’s success against Britain.
 It was a key strategic supply center, established and visited often by General George Washington.
 This “military nerve center of the Continental Army” was one of three major encampments for the patriot soldiers, with the others in Morristown, New Jersey, and Valley Forge, Pennsylvania.